 In this section, we estimate the economic impact of the colleges' construction spending.
 Because construction funding is separate from operations funding in the budgeting process, it is not captured in the operations spending impact estimated earlier.
 However, like operations spending, the construction spending creates subsequent rounds of spending and multiplier effects that generate still more jobs and income throughout the county.
-During FY 2021-22, the SDCCD spent a total of \$9.1 million on various construction projects.
+During FY 2022-23, the SDCCD spent a total of \$9.9 million on various construction projects including flooring for City College Building V and Mesa Campus infrastructure.